Our Offerings

 What tax forms will I receive?

-Your distributions from the Fund will be reported on an Internal Revenue Service Form 1099.
-Our Form 1099s will be issued by end of January of each year.
+Your distributions from the Fund are reported on IRS form 1099.
+Our 1099s are issued by end of January of each year.

 When can I expect to receive my annual tax forms?